bobbysmith/portkill/README.md

 ## Why?

-When a port is already in use, you usually need to look up the process and kill it manually.
+When a port is already in use you usually need to look up the process and kill it manually.
+This kills it dead with no legwork.

 `portkill` reduces that to a single command: